dpaleka/consistency-forecasting/README.md

 TODO we need to fix this schema, too many things are in `data/other`.

 The script that validates the data is [`hooks/validate_jsonls.py`](hooks/validate_jsonls.py).
 The pre-commit hooks runs this on everything that is changed in the commit.
-To validate all data outside of the pre-commit hook process, execute the following command:
+To validate all data without running pre-commit, execute the following command:
 ```
 VALIDATE_ALL=True python hooks/validate_jsonls.py
 ```

 ## Labeling tool for questions
 The streamlit app [`data_labeling/feedback_form.py`](data_labeling/feedback_form.py) is used to label questions.
 Do not try to install its dependencies in the main Python environment.
-Instead, make a new virtual environment and install the requirements with:
+The simplest way to run the labeling tool is to create a new virtual environment and install the requirements with:
 ```
-pip install -r data_labeling/streamlit_requirements.txt
+uv pip install -r data_labeling/streamlit_requirements.txt
 ```
-Alternatively, for now you can use [pipx](https://github.com/pypa/pipx), run `pipx install streamlit`, and continue to use the Python environment you have been using so far.
+Alternatively, you can use [pipx](https://github.com/pypa/pipx), run `pipx install streamlit`, and continue to use the Python environment you have been using so far.

 The feedback form app can be run with: